 The City of Novato and its partner organizations recognize that the recent outbreak of the novel coronavirus, also known as COVID-19, is affecting Novato’s businesses.
 We are working closely with the County of Marin and Marin Health and Human Services (HHS) to monitor and respond to COVID-19, as well as gather resources and information for our community.

 Helpful Tips for Businesses and Workers Impacted by COVID-19

 We are committed to helping our business community get through this uncertain time.
 Below please find information and resources for employers and workers impacted by COVID-19.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020.
-The CARES Act contains new provisions and programs that could help businesses that are struggling financially due to COVID-19.
-Programs will soon be available to address needs that business have right now.
-Major programs and provisions include the Paycheck Protection Program, the Small Business Debt Relief Program and Emergency Economic Injury Disaster Loan Advance Grants
+The CARES Act contains various provisions and programs to help businesses struggling financially due to COVID-19, including the Paycheck Protection Program (PPP) and the Small Business Debt Relief Program.

-Free assistance on navigating the loan process is available through the Marin Small Business Development Center (SBDC), a City of Novato partner and the local entity for the U.S. Small Business Administration.
-More information is available at marinsbdc.org.
+The Marin Small Business Development Center (SBDC), a City of Novato partner and the local entity for SBA, is available to help Novato businesses navigate the SBA Loan process at no charge.

 PAYCHECK PROTECTION PROGRAM

 The Paycheck Protection Program is a forgivable loan program geared towards encouraging businesses to maintain their payroll through the COVID-19 emergency.
 If all employees are kept on payroll, or are rehired by June 30, 2020, borrowers are eligible for loan forgiveness equal to the amount the borrower spent on the following during the covered 8-week period:

 - Costs related to the continuation of group healthcare benefits during periods of paid sick, medical or family leave and insurance premiums